Aren’t happy pills called ecstasy?

 - I had strong relationships with everyone I had met.
 Power and respect.

-When I had it all, I had a thought come through my head.
-A thought that actually was quite dangerous.
-Detrimental even.
+When I had it all, I had a thought come to my head.
+A thought that actually was quite dangerous, detrimental even.
 I pondered and thought, I have absolutely everything I want in life, yet I’m not happy.

 Is this it?